amoncaldas/vue-rest-client/README.md

 1. @param {} `modelService`  - an instance of the ModelService class representing the service that provides the data service to a resource. @see @/core/model-service
 1. @param {} `options` - object with optional parameters that allows to customize the CRUD behavior

-The options object may contain the following attributes:
+The options object may contain the following properties:

-- `queryOnStartup` (boolean): if the index action must be ran on the first CRUD run
+**Messages and texts**

+- `resourceSavedMsg` (string): custom message for resource saved
+- `resourceEmptyMsg` (string) custom message for resource empty
+- `resourceUpdatedMsg` (string) custom message for resource updated
-- `indexFailedMsg` (string): custom message to be displayed on index action failure
+- `operationAbortedMsg` (string): custom message for operation aborted.
-- `getFailedMsg` (string): custom message to be displayed on get single item action failure
+- `failWhileTryingToGetTheResourceMsg` (string): custom message for fail while trying to get resource
 - `saveFailedMsg` (string): custom message to be displayed on save action failure
 - `updatedMsg` (string): custom message to be displayed on update action failure
 - `confirmDestroyTitle` (string): custom title to be displayed on the confirm dialog shown before destroy action
-- `confirmDestroyText` (string): custom text to be displayed on the confirm dialog shown before destroy action
+- `doYouReallyWantToRemoveMsg` (string): custom text to be displayed on the confirm dialog shown before destroy action
 - `destroyedMsg` (string): custom message to be displayed after an resource has been destroyed
-- `destroyFailedMsg` (string): custom message to be displayed on destroy action failure
+- `failWhileTryingToDestroyResourceMsg` (string): custom message to be displayed on destroy action failure
+- `failWhileTryingToUpdateResourceMsg` (string): custom message for update failure
 - `destroyAbortedMsg` (string): custom message to be displayed when a destroy is aborted
+- `resourceDestroyedMsg` (string): custom message for resource destroyed
+- `invalidFormMsg` (string): custom invalid form message
+- `removalConfirmTitle`: (string): custom message for removal conform title

+**Other options**

+- `queryOnStartup` (boolean): if the index action must be ran on the first CRUD run
 - `skipFormValidation` (boolean): skips the auto form validation
 - `skipFormValidation` (boolean): skips the auto form validation
 - `skipAutoIndexAfterAllEvents` (boolean) : skips the auto resources reload after data change events (update, destroy and save)